Marine biology: Distribution factors

 An active research topic in marine biology is to discover and map the life cycles of various species and where they spend their time.
 Technologies that aid in this discovery include pop-up satellite archival tags, acoustic tags, and a variety of other data loggers.
 Marine biologists study how the ocean currents, tides and many other oceanic factors affect ocean life forms, including their growth, distribution and well-being.
 This has only recently become technically feasible with advances in GPS and newer underwater visual devices.

-Most ocean life breeds in specific places, nests or not in others, spends time as juveniles in still others, and in maturity in yet others.
+Most ocean life breeds in specific places, nests in others, spends time as juveniles in still others, and in maturity in yet others.
 Scientists know little about where many species spend different parts of their life cycles especially in the infant and juvenile years.
-For example, it is still largely unknown where juvenile sea turtles and some year-1 sharks travel.
-Recent advances in underwater tracking devices are illuminating what we know about marine organisms that live at great Ocean depths.
-The information that pop-up satellite archival tags give aids in certain time of the year fishing closures and development of a marine protected area.
-This data is important to both scientists and fishermen because they are discovering that by restricting commercial fishing in one small area they can have a large impact in maintaining a healthy fish population in a much larger area.
+For example, it is still largely unknown where juvenile sea turtles and some sharks in the first year of their life travel.
+Recent advances in underwater tracking devices are illuminating what we know about marine organisms that live at great ocean depths.
+The information that pop-up satellite archival tags gives aids in fishing closures for certain times of the year and the development of marine protected areas.
+This data is important to both scientists and fishermen because they are discovering that, by restricting commercial fishing in one small area, they can have a large impact in maintaining a healthy fish population in a much larger area.